awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 | RHODES_PLATE1 | D07 | NIL_5 | 1 | RMES1+\|+\_1 | NIL+ | A | G | G | A |
 | RHODES_PLATE1 | F08 | NIL_6 | 1 | RMES1+\|+\_2 | NIL+ | A | G | G | A |

-Table 4: Agriplex data format
+Table 4: Agriplex data format {.table}

 To create a heatmap that compares the genetic background of parents and NILs across all markers, we need to first process the raw Agriplex data